ChantelleAA/Node-Classification-Project/README.md

 ### Step 2: Model Setup
 - **Define GCN Architecture:** Configure the multi-layer GCN with specific parameters (e.g., number of layers, hidden units, and activation functions).
 The model architecture is designed to leverage node features and the graph structure effectively.
-- **Initialize Parameters:** Set initial weights and biases, often using strategies like Glorot initialization to ensure that the optimizer has a balanced starting point for parameter updates.
+- **Initialize Parameters:** Set initial weights and biases to ensure that the optimizer has a balanced starting point for parameter updates.

 ### Step 3: Optimization Configuration
 - **Set Optimizer:** Use the Adam optimizer for adjusting model parameters.
 Adam is chosen for its efficiency in handling sparse gradients and its adaptive learning rate capabilities, which are ideal for the sparse and irregular structure of graph data.